skmin-lab/unixmd/docs/source/workflow.rst

    <MD step> <td population of state 1> <td population of state 2> ... <td population of last state>
    ...

-For a quick test of PyUNIxMD, see the next section.
+For a quick test of PyUNIxMD, see :ref:`Quick Start<Quick Start>` .
 Also, you can refer to scripts and log files in 'examples/' directory for practical calculations.